thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 +++
 ## My Problem with Wrappers

-So I often have a container I put my content in that has a max with that's about 1200px.
-However, sometimes I want to put a solid color or a background image that expands the whole screen.
-That is where this code comes in.
+So I often have a container that I put my content in with a max width that has a max width.
+However, sometimes I want to put a background image that expands the whole screen.
+That is what inspired me to write this.

 ## Get to the Code!

-I have built a [Codepen](https://codepen.io/brucebrotherton/pen/ZgxGad) that will show the how it is supposed to work and where some edge cases are brought into account.
+I have built a [Codepen](https://codepen.io/brucebrotherton/pen/ZgxGad) that will show the how it is supposed to work with some edge cases accounted for.
 You can pick at that until your heart's content.
 I'll get into the details below.

 ## What is Going on Here?

-What I wanted to accomplish is having a section where you could put in content and the element behind it would have a background color or image that spanned the whole screen.
+What I wanted to accomplish is having a section that you could put in content with a background image that spanned the whole screen.
 That is very doable if you break up the wrapper div with something like:

 ```html
 <div class="wrapper">